idobenshaul10/SoftPandas/README.md

 Currently supports:
 1. Language Encoder Model: any model using SentenceTransformer
-2. MultiModal Encoder Model: any model using OpenClip querying at the moment is only done using a text query.
+2. MultiModal Encoder Model: any model using OpenClip

+Querying at the moment is only done using a text query.

 **This project is a work in progress!
 If you find any issues - please report them**